new-eco-people/EcoAppv1/ReadMe.md

 ## Project Structure

-As seen already, the consists of the frontend, backend and Nginx (which is still in testing phase).
+As seen already, this consists of the frontend, backend and Nginx (which is still in testing phase).
 Any framewark can be used for the frontend and backend.
 In this project, .net core webapi is used for the backend to focus on handling api request while react is used for interfacing with the user.

 ## Getting Started